penoonan/app/README.md

 ##Unit Testing

-The purpose of Sketch is to enable Wordpress developers to more easily build testable applications.
+One of the main goals of Sketch is to enable Wordpress developers to more easily build testable applications.
 Ironically, as of this writing, Sketch itself has 0% code coverage (working on that!).

 Unit testing in Wordpress has always been a huge pain, because you can't use any Wordpress function without instantiating the entire Wordpress application.
 With Sketch, if any of your classes needs to use a Wordpress function, just pass that class an instance of `\Sketch\WpApiWrapper`.
 That class contains precisely one function, `__call($method, $arguments)`, which simply calls the method passed to it.
 So instead of using `get_post_meta($id, 'meta_key', true);` in your class, you'd use `$this->wp->get_post_meta($id, 'meta_key', true);`.